Kaetram/Kaetram-Open/README.md

 #### NOTE: MongoDB

 > MongoDB is not a requirement for Kaetram to run, but you can store and save user data if you
-> install it, so you can run an online environment with all the features enabled.
+> install it and run an online environment with all the features enabled.
 To do this, see
 > [Configuration](#configuration), and set `OFFLINE_MODE=false` in the
 > [server configuration](packages/server/.env). _If you do choose to install MongoDB, a user is not
 > necessary, but you can enable authentication with the `MONGODB_AUTH` setting._